fazleshifat/hobbins-client/README.md

 - `mongodb`
 - `body-parser`

-> ⚠️ Authentication is not yet implemented in this version.
-Future updates will include Firebase and JWT for secure access.
+> ⚠️ Future updates will include JWT for secure access.

 ---